Proponent: Beaumaris Motor Yacht Squadron

 On 13 November 2009, the Minister for Planning required the Beaumaris Motor Yacht Squadron to prepare an EES under the Environment Effects Act 1978.
 The EES will need to provide a detailed examination of the environmental impacts of the proposal and feasible alternatives.

-- For further details on the proposed safe harbour project, please contact:
+- For further details, please contact:

 Beaumaris Motor Yacht Squadron